Sprained Ankle

 Ankle sprains are a common reason that patients come to see us at Elite Sports Medicine + Orthopedics.
 This type of injury typically occurs from rolling or twisting the ankle.
 Learn common symptoms, causes, and treatment for a sprained ankle!

-What Grade of Ankle Sprain do I Have?
+What Grade of Ankle Sprain Do I Have?

 What Does a Sprained Ankle Feel Like?